PatrickSVM/Diffusion-Models-for-Brain-Tumor-MRI-Scans/README.md

 <p align="center">
     Example images from One-Channel-Model

-This repository is based on a fork from [improved-diffusion](https://github.com/openai/improved-diffusion) and represents the codebase for my research project at LiU.
+This repository is based on a fork from OpenAI's [improved-diffusion](https://github.com/openai/improved-diffusion) used in their connected [paper](https://arxiv.org/abs/2102.09672) and represents the codebase for my research project at LiU.

 ## Overview